Sherten Apostel: Texas Rangers

-Apostel was traded to the Texas Rangers on August 17, 2018, as the PTBNL a previous trade that saw the Pirates acquire Keone Kela trade.
-He was assigned to the Spokane Indians of the Low-A Northwest League and hit .351/.469/.459 with one home run and 10 RBI in 12 games.
+Apostel was traded to the Texas Rangers on August 17, 2018, as the player to be named later a previous trade that saw the Pirates acquire pitcher Keone Kela.
+Apostel was assigned to the Spokane Indians of the Low-A Northwest League and hit .351/.469/.459 with one home run and 10 RBI in 12 games.
 Apostel was assigned to the Hickory Crawdads of the Single-A South Atlantic League to open the 2019 season.
 There, he turned in a .258/.325/.470 batting line with 15 home runs and 43 RBI over 80 games.
 He was promoted to the Down East Wood Ducks of the High-A Carolina League on July 17.
 Apostel produced a .237/.352/.378 slash line with four home runs and 16 RBI for Down East.

-On November 20, 2019, the Rangers added Apostel to their 40-man roster to protect him from the Rule 5 draft.
-He was called up to the major leagues for the first time on September 12, 2020, made his debut that day against the Oakland Athletics, and recorded his first hit off of Yusmeiro Petit.
-Apostel split an injury filled 2021 season between the ACL Rangers of the Rookie-level Arizona Complex League, the Frisco RoughRiders of the Double-A Central, and the Round Rock Express of the Triple-A West, hitting a combined .235/.321/.416 with 10 home runs and 34 RBI.
-He opened the 2022 season back with Round Rock.
+On November 20, the Rangers added him to their 40-man roster to protect him from the Rule 5 draft.

+With the 2020 minor league season cancelled, Apostel played at the Rangers alternate training site.
+He was called up to the major leagues for the only time on September 12, 2020, replacing shortstop Elvis Andrus.
+He made his debut that day against the Oakland Athletics and recorded his first hit off of Yusmeiro Petit.
+He received the call up to the majors 25 minutes before the start of the game, having missed several calls while napping after his regular training.
+He batted 2-for-20 with one double and nine strikeouts in seven games in his only MLB season.
+He ended the season on the injured list after suffering a back injury diving for a groundball.

+Apostel split an injury-filled 2021 season between the ACL Rangers of the Rookie-level Arizona Complex League, the Frisco RoughRiders of the Double-A Central, and the Round Rock Express of the Triple-A West, hitting a combined .235/.321/.416 with 10 home runs and 34 RBI.
+He had knee surgery that September.

-On April 7, 2022, Apostel was designated for assignment by Texas.
-He cleared waivers and was sent outright to the Triple-A Round Rock Express on April 14.
+Apostel opened the 2022 season with Round Rock.
+On April 7, he was designated for assignment by Texas.
+He cleared waivers and was sent outright to Round Rock on April 14.
 In 19 games for Round Rock, Apostel slashed .224/.325/.433 with three home runs and 15 RBI.
 He elected free agency following the season on November 10.

 Chiba Lotte Marines

 On April 21, 2023, Apostel signed with the Chiba Lotte Marines of Nippon Professional Baseball.
-He spent the season on their farm team and became a free agent after the season's conclusion.
+He spent the season on their farm team, playing in 24 games, and became a free agent after the season.

+International career

+Apostel played for the Netherlands national under-18 team at the 2017 U-18 Baseball World Cup, leading the team with a .304 batting average.
+He played for the Dutch team in the 2018 U-23 Baseball World Cup, batting .375.

+Apostel played for the Curaçao national team in the 2026 Haarlem Baseball Week, batting .250 in six games.
+He also played for Curaçao in the 2026 Central American and Caribbean Games.